Find out about upcoming BA (Hons) Drama, Applied Theatre and Education open days at Central.

 Find out more about how The Leverhulme Trust is providing major funding for the many exciting Applied Theatre student projects in 2017.

-Throughout the three years of study students will encounter a wide range of learning and teaching styles, engaging with learning through practical workshops and theatre making, as well as lectures and seminars.
-A key component of the pathway is an emphasis on collaboration and its engagement with a broad range of performance practices and with diverse participant groups and communities.
+Throughout the three years of study, you will encounter a wide range of learning and teaching styles and engage with learning through practical workshops and theatre making, as well as lectures and seminars.

-Assessment is carefully connected to the experience of learning and students are encouraged to position themselves at the heart of their learning.
-The assessment methods adopted by the pathway include presentations, practice, drama and writing workshops, research projects, traditional essays, a dissertation and the creation of new writing, some of which will be viewed by professionals working in the industry.
+Assessment methods used include presentations, practice, drama and writing workshops, research projects, traditional essays, a dissertation and the creation of new writing, some of which will be viewed by professionals working in the industry.

 3 A Levels at B (preferably including English, Drama and Theatre Studies, Performing Arts, Communications or Media Studies), or equivalent, 5 GCSEs at C or above (must include English).